 The 2018 soccer season saw both the men’s and women’s teams win their conference tournaments.
 The women reached the second round of the NCAA tournament, while the men reached the NCAA Sweet Sixteen - a first for both programs.

 The 2019 women’s cross country team won the conference championship for the eighth time in nine years, while the men’s cross country team won their fifth conference title overall.

 The 2021 women’s volleyball team won its seventh conference tournament championship and made its eighth NCAA tournament championship appearance in the last 14 years.

 The Bisons have earned the Atlantic Sun Academic Trophy six times between 2010 and 2021, with at least 72 percent of student-athletes posting a 3.0 grade point average or better in any given year.

 Our faculty intentionally integrate Christian faith and practice into the academic curriculum.
 Lipscomb is a member of the Council for Christian Colleges and Universities.

 Community Service Leader

-Lipscomb University is designated as a “Community Engaged Campus” by the Carnegie Foundation for the Advancement of Teaching.
-One of only 361 schools in the country to hold this designation, Lipscomb has a commitment to community engagement that is demonstrated in the university’s mission, culture, leadership, resources and practices.
+Lipscomb renewed its Carnegie Foundation for the Advancement of Teaching “Community Engagement” classification in 2020, including it among just over 350 universities in the nation to have achieved this classification.
+Lipscomb has a commitment to community engagement that is demonstrated in the university’s mission, culture, leadership, resources and practices.
 In addition, the Nelson and Sue Andrews Institute for Civic Leadership received a Regional Thinking and Action Award recognizing successful examples of growth leadership by Cumberland Region Tomorrow.

 Lipscomb is leading the way for universities in Tennessee by using geothermal technology and other sustainability practices.